 As a consequence of my research interests and knowledge of medieval and early modern Kent, as well as my consultancy work for various archaeological and other bodies, I am on the Council for Kent Archaeological Society.
 I am also a Trustee of the Agricultural Museum, Brook.
 Such appointments have offered opportunities to engage in organisational activities, including the provision of outreach activities to members and the general public.
 This experience has been valuable for my recent work for the Centre for Kent History and Heritage that has also involved the creation and organisation of History Weekends, Study Days, Conferences and Lectures.

-Since 2005 I have been a reviewer for the following history journals: Age of Chaucer Studies, Agricultural History Review, Journal of Medieval Monastic Studies, Social History, Social History of Medicine and Southern History.
+Since 2005 I have been a reviewer for the following history journals: Age of Chaucer Studies, Agricultural History Review, Journal of Medieval Monastic Studies, Journal of British Studies, Social History, Social History of Medicine and Southern History.

 Since 2015 I have been a reader for Routledge, Manchester University Press and Nottingham Medieval Studies.

-I am a contributor to the 'Christianity and Culture' project, University of York.
+I contributed to several projects organised by the 'Christianity and Culture' group, University of York.

 Publications and research outputs